johnbumgarner/newspaper3_usage_overview/README.md

 ### BBC News Extraction
 <p align="justify">
-BBC News stores data elements in multiple locations within it source code.
+BBC News stores data elements in multiple locations within its source code.
 Some of these data elements can be extracted using <i>article.meta_data</i> and others can be accessed through the <i>Python</i> modules <i>BeautifulSoup</i> and <i>JSON</i>.
 As previously started <i>BeautifulSoup</i> is a dependency of <i>Newspaper3k</i> and can be accessed through <i>newspaper.utils.</i>
 </p>